raid5atemyhomework/llrfs/doc/00-Turf/00-Log-Structured.md

 However, the array has a unified superblock, containing the "root sectors" of all devices.

+(Indeed, prehistoric iterations of the LLRFS design had the striping layer below the log-structuring layer, i.e. there was a single log that was striped across devices.
+This would have been much better performance wise.
+However, that design is not usable with multiple zoned devices with different zoning patterns; for that usage, you want each device to have its own log structure.
+As flexibility is a design goal that is higher than performance, LLRFS was redesigned so that the log-structuring is per device, providing transactional semantics across devices, then layering the striping on top of the transactional array.)

 For now, we focus on the structure within one device.

 The Wandering Tree Problem